wein.plus

 Cheap Can Threaten Existence

 However, Bernie can also produce cheaper.
 Machines save a lot of labor costs.
-Higher yields, for example with varieties like Müller-Thurgau or Dornfelder, yield more wine.
-Also, in the cellar, he foregoes any frills.
+Higher yields, for example with varieties like Müller-Thurgau or Dornfelder, result in more wine.
+Also in the cellar, he does without any frills.

 Very Cheap for the Discounters

-Nevertheless, countless bottles can be found in discount stores for under five euros.
+Nevertheless, countless bottles can be found at discount stores for under five euros.
 Such wines are produced in millions of units in a highly automated manner.
 They preferably come from regions with wide plains, warm, dry climates, and low wages.
-With the harvester alone, the harvest costs only a third.
-Instead of barriques, wooden slats or simply chips for two to three cents per bottle are used.
-As a powder, the aroma costs almost nothing.
+Just with the harvester, the harvest costs only a third.
+Instead of barriques, wooden slats or simply chips are used for two to three cents per bottle.
+As powder, the aroma costs almost nothing.
 There are endless tricks and preparations that make a sad drop look better and cover up its weaknesses.

-Additionally, there is currently too much wine on the world market.
+Additionally, there is always too much wine on the world market.
 Eventually, everyone sells.
 If necessary, at a loss.
 The very cheap wines are snapped up by brokers for no more than ten cents per liter, industry insiders report.
 On fully automated bottling lines, they flow into Tetra Packs, sometimes a million liters a day.
 Some cost only 99 cents.
-However, only wine for ten cents ends up in the glass.
-With this revenue, the passionate winemaker Bernie Grounded would be bankrupt after one vintage.
+However, for that, you only get ten cents worth of wine.
+With these prices, the passionate winemaker Bernie Down-to-Earth would be bankrupt after one vintage.

 More on the Topic: